3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ### Signing idbloader

-Signing idbloader is identical as in [Signing Loader](#signing-loader) section.
+Signing idbloader is similar to [Signing Loader](#signing-loader) section except with `sb --idb` argument.
-It's important to remember to sign idbloader with the same keys used in that section (in case current ones are different).
+It's important to remember to sign idbloader with the same keys as used in that section (in case current ones are different).

 ```shell